 Payback timeline and utility-bill offset

-The payback math on residential solar combines three numbers: the net cost (post-ITC), the annual electricity-bill savings, and the HELOC interest cost.
+The payback math on residential solar combines three numbers: the system cost (now the full price, with no federal credit for 2026 installs), the annual electricity-bill savings, and the HELOC interest cost.
 A 10 kW system in a market with $0.18 per kWh average retail electricity rate generates roughly 14,000 to 16,000 kWh per year, depending on sun exposure and panel orientation.
 At $0.18 per kWh that is $2,520 to $2,880 per year in bill savings.
-Net of HELOC interest cost (about $1,470 per year on a $21,000 HELOC at 7.02%), the net annual cash-flow benefit is $1,050 to $1,410.
+Against the first-year HELOC interest cost (about $2,100 on a $30,000 HELOC at 7.02%, declining as the balance amortizes), the early-year net benefit is modest and widens as the loan is paid down.

-Paying back the $21,000 net cost at $1,050 to $1,410 per year takes 15 to 20 years.
+Paying back the full $30,000 system cost takes longer now that the 30% credit no longer trims roughly $9,000 off the price.
+At $2,520 to $2,880 in annual bill savings, simple payback against the gross cost runs about 11 to 14 years before financing cost, and longer once HELOC interest is included.
 After payback, the solar system generates pure savings for the remainder of its useful life (typically 25 to 30 years for the panels, 10 to 15 years for inverters which usually need one replacement during system life).
-The total lifetime savings on a $21,000 net-cost system at $2,700 average annual bill savings comes to roughly $67,500 to $80,000 over 25 to 30 years.
+The total lifetime bill savings on a 10 kW system at $2,700 average annual savings comes to roughly $67,500 to $80,000 over 25 to 30 years.

 Frequently asked questions